 At UNH, you have three curriculum options for pursuing a bachelor's degree in nutrition.
 These are:

-2. The Nutrition and Wellness Option provides a foundation in chemistry, anatomy, physiology, and microbiology and includes courses on stress, wellness, and exercise science.
+- The Health and Wellness Option provides a foundation in chemistry, anatomy, physiology, and microbiology and includes courses on stress, wellness, and exercise science.
 Students gain real-world experience providing hands-on nutrition and health guidance.

 Students typically declare an option within the nutrition major no later than the second semester of their sophomore year.